mbenzekri/uptobox/README.md

 Simple and that's all it do

-- Thank's to [Stéphane](https://github.com/nephaste) who compiled this project for Qnap NAS users ou can find it at : [uptobox-apache82](https://www.myqnap.org/product/uptobox-apache82/)
+- Thank's to [Stéphane](https://github.com/nephaste) who compiled this project for Qnap NAS users you can find it at : [uptobox-apache82](https://www.myqnap.org/product/uptobox-apache82/)

 ## install